Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 </p>

 <p align="center">
-Left: Replacement of randomly sampled points; Center: Replacement of selected points according to a specified coordinate range; Right: Generation of new points
+GIF 5: Left: Replacement of randomly sampled points; Center: Replacement of selected points according to a specified coordinate range; Right: Generation of new points
 </p>